The relation between accretion rate and jet power in early-type galaxies with thermally unstable hot atmospheres

-We have confirmed the presence of an apparent correlation between the Bondi accretion power and the mechanical jet power in early-type galaxies previously reported by \cite{Allen2006}.
-We show that a strong correlation holds only for galactic systems with thermally unstable atmospheres containing signs of cool gas tracers (H$\alpha$+[N\textsc{ii}]) and with $\min (t_{\text{cool}} / t_{\text{ff}})\lesssim10$, while for the whole sample of galaxies the correlation is weaker.
+We have confirmed the presence of a correlation between the Bondi accretion power and the mechanical jet power in early-type galaxies previously reported by \cite{Allen2006}.
+We show that a particularly strong correlation holds for galaxies with thermally unstable atmospheres, as indicated by the presence of cool gas traced by H$\alpha$+[N\textsc{ii}] emission and with $\min (t_{\text{cool}} / t_{\text{ff}})\lesssim10$, while for the whole sample of galaxies the correlation is weaker.

-Interestingly, according to the power-law fit for the H$\alpha$+[N\textsc{ii}] subsample, the Bondi power scales with jet power as $\propto \, {P_{\text{jet}}}^{1.05 \pm 0.23}$ with correlation coefficient of $\rho = 0.96^{+0.03}_{-0.08}$.
-We note that the exponent is remarkably close to unity, which yields a constant jet-to-Bondi power efficiency ($10_{-4}^{+6}$ per cent).
+Interestingly, according to the power-law fit for the H$\alpha$+[N\textsc{ii}] subsample, the Bondi power scales with jet power as $\propto \, {P_{\text{jet}}}^{1.10 \pm 0.25}$ with correlation coefficient of $\rho = 0.96^{+0.03}_{-0.09}$.
+We note that the exponent is remarkably close to unity, which yields a constant jet-to-Bondi power efficiency ($11_{-3}^{+6}$ per cent).

-Importantly, we find a strong correlation between the mechanical jet power and the mass of the central supermassive black hole $P_{\mathrm{jet}} - M_{\bullet}$ and, although poorly constrained, a hint of an anti-correlation with the specific entropy of the ambient gas inside the Bondi radius.
-The mechanical jet power for the galaxies hosting thermally unstable atmospheres (H$\alpha$+[N\textsc{ii}] subsample) scales with the supermassive black holes mass as
+Importantly, we find a strong correlation between the mechanical jet power ($P_{\mathrm{jet}}$) and the mass of the central supermassive black hole ($M_{\bullet}$) and, although poorly constrained, a hint of an anti-correlation with the specific entropy ($K$) of the ambient gas inside the Bondi radius.
+The mechanical jet power for the galaxies with H$\alpha$+[N\textsc{ii}] emission scales with the supermassive black holes mass as